 This is the thing: We like to have the information we need to make our own choices.
-Sometimes those decisions revolve around fueling our bodies with super-clean, almost monastic meals; sometimes those decisions revolve around a grilled cheese and fries.
-But, really it’s about choice.
+Sometimes those decisions revolve around fueling our bodies with super clean, almost monastic meals; sometimes those decisions revolve around a grilled cheese and fries.
+But really it’s about choice.
 It’s about controlling our destiny.

 What do you think needs to happen for the industry to evolve more acceptable safety standards?

-The good news is, companies have already figured out how to make safer personal care products without using hazardous chemicals—products that work just as well and often better than the old formulas.
+The good news is companies have already figured out how to make safer personal-care products without using hazardous chemicals—products that work just as well and often better than the old formulas.
 Yet many of the leading brands continue to use old, outdated, toxic chemistry, because it’s easier than changing.

 We need to shift across the board to green chemistry, which is the science of designing chemicals in ways that avoid hazardous substances.
 Scientists already know how to do this.
 But large investments from the big beauty corporations are necessary to take this new science to scale.
-The problem is, since companies can get away with hiding the toxic nature of their products—and marketing them as “natural,” “pure,” and “healthy”—there is no incentive to change.
-That’s why stronger safety laws are necessary not only for the health of people, but also for the long-term health of the American cosmetics industry.
+The problem is that since companies can get away with hiding the toxic nature of their products—and marketing them as “natural,” “pure,” and “healthy”—there is no incentive to change.
+That’s why stronger safety laws are necessary not only for the health of people but also for the long-term health of the American cosmetics industry.
 People around the world want safe cosmetics.
-European companies are already far ahead; in 2003 the EU banned chemicals that cause cancer and birth defects from cosmetics.
+European companies are already far ahead; in 2003, the EU banned chemicals that cause cancer and birth defects from cosmetics.
 We need to do that here.